juxor/afaq/markdown/secC2.md

 the contribution of a specific factor is defined as the marginal product of that factor when the other factors are left constant.
-Take, as an example, a hundred bushels of wheat produced by X acres of land being worked by Y workers using Z worth of capital.
+Take, as an example, a hundred bushels of wheat produced by X acres of land being worked by Y workers using £Z worth of capital.
 The contribution of land can then be defined as the increase in wheat that an extra acre of land would produce (X+1) if the same number of workers employed the same capital worked it.
-Similarly, the contribution of a worker would be the increase that would result if an addition worker was hired (Y + 1) to work the same land (X) with the same capital (Z).
-The contribution of capital, obviously, would be the increase in wheat produced by the same number of workers (X) working the same amount of land (Y) using one more unit of capital (Z+1).
+Similarly, the contribution of a worker would be the increase that would result if an addition worker was hired (Y + 1) to work the same land (X) with the same capital (£Z).
+The contribution of capital, obviously, would be the increase in wheat produced by the same number of workers (X) working the same amount of land (Y) using one more unit of capital (£Z+1).
 Then mathematics kicks in.
 If enough assumptions are made in terms of the substitutability of factors, diminishing returns, and so forth, then a mathematical theorem (Euler's Theorem) can be used to show that the sum of these marginal contributions